 Your guide to the best things to do in Central Otago

-With land packed with powerful mountains, flowing rivers, historic buildings and renowned fruit growing, it’s no wonder the locals are so friendly.
+Otago is packed with powerful mountains, flowing rivers, historic buildings, and renowned fruit growing, so it’s no wonder the locals are so friendly.
 Who wouldn’t be happy to call Central Otago home?

 Breakfast and coffee at Fusee Rouge café

 Do as the locals do and head to Fusee Rouge café for great coffee, great food, and great vibes.
 With the honour of being the first espresso machine and café in Cromwell, Fusee has been keeping locals caffeinated, using Supreme beans, since 2003.

 For food choices, picture an endlessly changing selection of cabinet food, championing locally grown produce.
 Their Cromwell apple crumble muffins, seasonal soups, pulled pork wraps, and jam-filled donuts are just some of the items that could greet you upon entry.
 There’s always plenty of locals hanging around, so it’s a good spot to hear what’s happening in town or glean some advice if you’re a tourist.

 Culture at Cromwell Heritage Precinct